Certified public accountants' offices, financial services companies, government agencies, oil companies, corporations, small businesses

 As a financial clerk, accounts payable/receivable clerk, payroll accounting clerk or a full charge bookkeeper, you will be responsible for ensuring the effective collection and use of money that keeps a company running.
 The range of majors allows you to choose the level of expertise you will need for the career you want.

 An online option is available to adult students for some classes; however, financial aid is available for the on-campus program only.
-Online courses provide content through Canvas and the test book publishers' websites.
-Students interested in the online program must have a computer, internet connection, printer, Microsoft Office 2016 software, and must complete a one-hour orientation with the instructor.
+Online courses provide content through Canvas and the text book publishers’ websites.
+Students interested in the online program must have a computer, internet connection, printer, Microsoft Office 2019/365 software, and must complete a one-hour orientation on-campus with the instructor.

 The goal of accounting is to provide information for decisions.
 For information to be useful, it must be trusted, so the field of Accounting Services demands a high degree of ethics and attention to detail, as well as the ability to handle confidential information.
 In addition, for success in this career, you should have basic math and computer skills, strong time management skills, and the ability to work both independently and as part of a team.